-Inflammation or pain of peripheral joints or surrounding structures including the joint capsule, synovial membrane, bursae, ligaments and tendons/sheaths.
-Methylprednisolone (alone) should be used only when it is considered advantageous over the use of methylprednisolone WITH lidocaine. advantageous over the use of methylpreunisolone viriti hubbalile.
-Patients 18 years and over Valid informed consent obtained Inflammation of peripheral joints or surrounding structures due to trauma, overuse or associated with degenerative change.
-In patients who following assessment have symptoms that are persistent and likely to respond favourably to the administration of a steroid injection All relevant pathways for conservative management have been explored and evidenced as not appropriate or has completed without reasonable resolution in symptoms.
-Diagnosis of each clinical presentation to be made in line with the recommendations of Association of Chartered Physiotherapists in Orthopaedic Medicine and Injection Therapy (ACPOMIT) or other recognised courses No valid consent Under 18 years of age Hypersensitivity to methylprednisolone or corticosteroids or any component of the product Inflammation of any of the stated structures due to infection or active infection in or near the joint Previously infected joint Systemic infection Immediately following trauma to the structure Prosthesis/metal work in joint to be injected Unstable joints Pregnancy and breast feeding Active tuberculosis Haemarthrosis Injection into tendon body Injection into the Achilles tendon due to the absence of true tendon sheath Poorly controlled diabetes where there is a risk of hyperglycaemia Adjacent osteomyelitis History of active peptic ulcer Psychiatric conditions not well controlled and/or previous psychosis Surgery in the affected joint within 3 months For primary care only: Patients on anticoagulant therapy (e.g. DOACs and warfarin) Not be given via the intrathecal or intravenous route
+Clinical condition or situation to which this PGD applies • Inflammation or pain of peripheral joints or surrounding structures including the joint capsule, synovial membrane, bursae, ligaments and tendons/sheaths.
+Criteria for inclusion Patients 18 years and over Valid informed consent obtained Inflammation of peripheral joints or surrounding structures due to trauma, overuse or associated with degenerative change.
+In patients who following assessment have symptoms that are persistent and likely to respond favourably to the administration of a steroid injection.
+All relevant pathways for conservative management have been explored and evidenced as not appropriate or has completed without reasonable resolution in symptoms.
+Diagnosis of each clinical presentation to be made in line with the recommendations of Association of Chartered Physiotherapists in Orthopaedic Medicine and Injection Therapy (ACPOMIT) or other recognised courses.
+Criteria for exclusion No valid consent Under 18 years of age Hypersensitivity to methylprednisolone or corticosteroids or any component of the product Hypersensitivity to anaesthetics of the amide type Inflammation of any of the stated structures due to infection or active infection in or near the joint Previously infected joint Systemic infection Immediately following trauma to the structure Prosthesis/metal work in joint to be injected Unstable joints Pregnancy and breast feeding Active tuberculosis Haemarthrosis Injection into the Achilles tendon due to the absence of true tendon sheath Poorly controlled diabetes where there is a risk of hyperglycaemia Adjacent osteomyelitis History of active peptic ulcer Psychiatric conditions not well controlled and/or previous psychosis Surgery in the affected joint within 3 months Primary care only: Patients on anticoagulant therapy (e.g. direct oral anticoagulants (DOACs) and warfarin)